 The Critical Inquiry Seminar for First-Year Students

 First-year students are required to take the Critical Inquiry seminar (ID 001 PO ) in the first semester.
 Twenty-eight or more sections are offered by permanent faculty from throughout the College.
 Each section has a unique—and usually interdisciplinary—topic.
 The goal of the Critical Inquiry seminar is to prepare first-year students to participate fully and successfully in the intellectual community that is Pomona College.
 To this end, students learn in ID 001 PO to engage the work and ideas of others; to articulate nuanced, reflective positions of their own; and to present their ideas in a sustained, persuasive manner.
 During the summer before their first semester at the College, all entering first-year students are provided a description of seminar offerings and are asked to submit their ranked preferences.
-A list of the Fall 2013 seminars is provided in the Critical Inquiry section among the departmental listings of this catalog; Fall 2013 Critical Inquiry courses will be available in June 2013.
+A list of the Fall 2012 seminars is provided in the Critical Inquiry section among the departmental listings of this catalog; Fall 2013 Critical Inquiry courses will be available in June 2013.